-3(b) Breakdown of emission sources Complete the following table with the breakdown of emission sources from the body's most recent carbon footprint (greenhouse gas inventory); this should correspond to the last entry in the table in 3(a) above.
+3b Breakdown of emission sources - complete the following table with the breakdown of emission sources from the body's most recent carbon footprint (greenhouse gas inventory); this should correspond to the last entry in the table in 3(a) above.
 Use the 'Comments' column to explain what is included within each category of emission source entered in the first column.
 If, for any such category of emission source, it is not possible to provide a simple emission factor(a) leave the field for the emission factor blank and provide the total emissions for that category of emission source in the 'Emissions' column.

-Total 58,939 Figures in this section do not match the total in section 3(a) due to differing conversion factors used in 3(a) and the inclusion of home working and Biomass emissions.
-Water is not part of our carbon footprint.
+Total 58,703 Figures in this section do not match the total in section 3a due to differing conversion factors used in 3a (3a uses 2022 factors and 3b uses 2021 factors).
+Home working and biomass emissions are included in 3b but not in 3a.